muratk3n/thirdwave/en/README.md

 ---

 We can encourage 'recyclable capitalism' by rewarding comps whose output is more recyclable.
-Just look in the garbage...
+How?
+Look at the "garbage stats"...
 Find out whose products generate most single-use plastic, other hard-to-recycle items in the garbage plants, tax their ass.

 ---